kof/node-xpkg/readme.md

 ## Generate json files for any package manager

-A you tired from writing separate different .json files for every package manager?
+A you tired from writing separate .json files for every package manager?

 Now you can write just one x-package.json file and generate from it files for any package manager.